 How do I register?

-For those courses with a pre-interview assessment, the deadline for registration is 15th October.
+For those courses with a pre-interview assessment, the deadline for registration is in early October.
 This will generally be handled by your school or college's exam officer.
 More information can be found on the University website.
 Registration for at-interview assessments will be dealt with by our Admissions Team once you've applied

 Where will I take them?